Grades 1, 2 & 3 - Leisurely grades

 Today is a free day for you to explore on your own.
 You may wish to relax by the hotel pool, go to the beach or follow part of the Via Verde along the coast from Benicassim to Orpesa.
 The cities of Castellon and Valencia can be reached by train if you prefer a day of culture and tapas.

 The Serra d'Engalceran offers a typical Castellon rural landscape with great examples of dry and wet vegetation, remains of countryside architecture and an insight to the inner part of this province and its old crafts.
 It is a different landscape than we have visited so far.
-Vilafames is considered one of the prettiest villages of the region, built almost entirely in red sandstone, and we will have time to stop here to see the village and the Paleolithic rock paintings.
+Vilafames is considered one of the prettiest villages of the region, possibly Spain, built almost entirely in red sandstone.
 9.5kms; 4 hours; A/D 450m

 After breakfast, we say our farewells to Castellon, and travel by coach to Valencia airport.